unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 ## You are Here- Spatial Project Critique
 Jerome T. Mondragon

+{% include jumbotron.html
+title="You Are Here"
+image="images/here5.jpg"
+text="The catchy subtitle."
+%}
 ![here5](images/here5.jpg "You Are Here art project")

 Figure 1.
 Here 5- You Are Here